How CVS (CVS Health) Makes Money in 2025: A Deep-Dive With Income Statement

 Explore diverse stock ideas covering technology, healthcare, and commodities sectors.
 Our insights are crafted to help investors spot opportunities in undervalued growth stocks, enhancing potential returns.
 Visit us to see evaluations and in-depth market research.

-Understanding how a healthcare and retail giant like CVS (formerly CVS Health) makes money is essential for investors and anyone interested in the business of integrated healthcare and pharmacy services.
-In this post, we break down CVS's quarterly income statement (Q3 2025) using a Sankey chart to visualize the financial flows — what comes in, where it goes, and what's left as profit.
+Understanding how a healthcare and retail pharmacy giant like CVS (formerly CVS Health) makes money is essential for investors and anyone interested in the business of healthcare and retail pharmacy.
+In this post, we break down CVS's quarterly income statement (Q3 2025) using a Sankey chart to visualize the financial flows β what comes in, where it goes, and what's left as profit.

 Quick CVS Overview